 r=91010=910=0.9r = \frac{9}{\sqrt{10 \cdot 10}} = \frac{9}{10} = 0.9

-A value near 00 means "little linear association," not "no relationship of any kind."
+• Overreading a near-zero value.
+It means "little linear association," not "no relationship of any kind."

-Pearson's rr is commonly used in statistics, science, economics, social research, and machine learning as a quick summary of paired numerical data.
+Pearson's rr is a quick summary of paired numerical data in statistics, science, economics, social research, and machine learning.
 It is most useful when you want to know whether a straight-line pattern is present before moving to a model such as linear regression.
+A scatter plot should come first; the coefficient is a summary, not a replacement for looking at the data.

 Need help with a problem?